93PTS

 Vintage

 The 2022 vintage was impacted by a third consecutive year of drought that resulted in up to a 10-30% reduction in yields.
 The growing season was temperate, which in grape growing means we were on track or ahead of normal growth.
 Then we saw some heat spikes that prompted our first picks.
 2022 was a year for vintage-to-vintage variation and differentiation between vineyards.
-We harvested these grapes in the cool evening hours of September 14th, 2022 at 24.8º Brix.
+The vineyard is cordon pruned and planted to Clone 95 Chardonnay.
+This clone produces small clusters and small berries, which contribute to this wine’s pure, concentrated flavors and aromas.
+To ensure that the fruit was delivered to the winery cool and in pristine condition, the grapes were harvested by hand on the night of September 6th, 2022.

 Vineyard